Xilinx/Vitis-AI-Tutorials/Introduction/03-Basic/Module_6/README.md

 ```
 ## Program Prerequisites
-This design targets the ZCU104 Vitis platform.
+This design targets the ZCU104 Vitis&trade; platform.
 You can refer to the [quick start](https://github.com/Xilinx/Vitis-AI/tree/master/demo/Vitis-AI-Library#quick-start-for-edge) guide to learn how to prepare the development environment.

 ## Setting Up the cross-compile environment and Build app.
 ---

 - After cloning the project, use the following commands to compile the applications.
-Regard the sdk path to be ${SDK_PATH}.
+Consider the SDK path as ${SDK_PATH}.

 ```